 One common question guests ask when planning their Walt Disney World vacation is “How much does it cost to go to Disney World?”
 When planning a trip to the most magical place on earth, there are several answers to this question that depend on a variety of factors, including which type of ticket you select, trip length, age (adult or child), and time of year you visit.
 And of course, the current Disney World ticket prices.

 Evaluating current Disney World ticket prices can help guests get the most accurate idea of what price they will be paying per ticket.
-As for 1-day tickets, Disney World recently introduced a per-park pricing system which means that all four Walt Disney World theme parks will be priced differently rather than a flat rate regardless of what park you pick.
+For 1-day tickets, Disney World has a per-park pricing system, which means that all four Walt Disney World theme parks will be priced differently rather than a flat rate, regardless of which park you pick.Â

 Our guide will cover the current ticket Disney World ticket prices for base tickets, the cost of add-ons, special event ticket prices, details for annual pass holders, ticket prices for military service members, and additional costs to consider for a day at Disney World.

-This article will focus on standard Disney World ticket prices, but know that there are some great ways to access discounts on Disney World tickets available—see our discount Disney World tickets guide for more details on how to save the most money on your Walt Disney World vacation.
+This article will focus on standard Disney World ticket prices, but know that there are some great ways to access discounts on Disney World tickets available—see our discount Disney World tickets guide for more details on how to save the most money on your Walt Disney World vacation.Â

 Why Are Disney World Tickets So Expensive?